laskaramaan/namaste-react/Chapter-2/Notes.md

 Simplest way to inject react to your is using CDN links

 ### Q. Why react was introduced?
-A. They wanted to write whole HTML inside JS
+A. They wanted to write whole HTML inside JS file

 ### Q. Difference between react and reactDOM
 A. react is the core package and reactDOM is used for manipulating the DOM